Electroneuronography: House–Brackmann score

-Common Causes of Weakness
+Common causes of weakness

 Perhaps the most common cause of damage to the facial nerve is Bell's palsy (BP).
 It has a reported incidence of about 0.00015% within the world population each year, and in up to approximately 10% of those cases, the disorder will recur.
 The etiology of this disease is currently unknown, but hypotheses include infections, genetic predisposition, environmental factors, and neuropathy.
 Among those who develop the disorder, unilateral paralysis of the facial muscles occurs in a day or two, but it is common for the patient to recover on their own over the span of a few weeks.
 Even if the condition is resolved, the patient still stands a 20% chance of having lifelong weakness in their facial muscles, and 5% of these people will have permanent damage equivalent to a level of 4 or higher on the House-Brackmann scale.

 Another possible effect of Bell's palsy is Wallerian degeneration (WD), which may take days to become evident.
 Because of the slow-acting nature of this pathology, a patient may present healthy electroneuronography results despite a lack of volitional control of the facial muscles immediately following the onset of Bell's palsy.
 This is because the degeneration has not yet reached completion, and some fibers are still intact.
 Therefore, it is standard procedure to wait at least three days after symptoms present themselves to perform an electroneuronography test, in order to prevent false negatives.
 At the other end of the spectrum, tests are generally not recommended after a period of twenty-one days.
 Typically, electroneuronography recordings are taken on the third day of symptoms and repeated every four days until a plateau is reached.

-Facial Nerve Injury
+Facial nerve injury

 Seddon classified facial nerve injuries into three broad categories: neuropraxia, neurotmesis, and axonotmesis.
 Neuropraxia is the most common form of injury associated with Bell's palsy, and it is characterized by paralysis without a degeneration of the peripheral nerve.
 Electroneuronography would yield a normal or mildly impaired response, as the nerve fibers are still whole but unresponsive to conscious control.
 Neurotmesis is regarded as the worst possible outcome, with electroneuronography readings equivalent to a flat line, or no response to stimulation.
 This represents total degradation of the facial nerve.
 Lastly, axonotmesis consists of damage to the inner nerve fibers while the outer covering remains whole, and also yields a flat line in response to stimulation.
 Because of their similar recordings, electroneuronography cannot, by itself, distinguish between the latter two forms of nerve injury.